superfet/faithfulco.github.io/content/conferences/2021-gershon-crypto/index.md

 # - example
 ---

 Online conference on the outlook of cryptocurrencies and the digital asset economy in 2021.
-Held at the Gershon FinTech Center, Jerusalem Business School, The Hebrew UniversityOn March 24th and 25th 2021.
+Held at the Gershon FinTech Center, Jerusalem Business School, The Hebrew University.
+On March 24th and 25th 2021.